jordenc/io.nuki.smartlock/README.md

 **Want to show your appreciation for this app?
 A donation is possible via http://www.d2c.nl **

+**Version 0.1.4**
+- Polling made optional and changed to every 60 seconds to prevent battery drain

 **Version 0.1.3**
 - Bugfix which caused a crash on adding a device
-- Updated so a "Battery is critical" card only triggers once a day (untested)
+- Updated so a "Battery is critical" card only triggers once a day

 **Version 0.1.2**
 - Homey now keeps an eye on the lock(s) state, and can trigger when a lock gets (un)locked.